phoenixframework/phoenix/guides/controllers.md

 Since the Phoenix View layer is simply a function that the controller renders, passing connection assigns, we can define a regular `index/1` function and return a map to be serialized as JSON.

 There are just a few more things we need to do to make this work.
-We need to tell our router that it should accept the `json` format.
+Because we want to render both HTML and JSON from the same controller, we need to tell our router that it should accept the `json` format.
 We do that by adding `json` to the list of accepted formats in the `:browser` pipeline.
 Let's open up `lib/hello_web/router.ex` and change `plug :accepts` to include `json` as well as `html` like this.

 ```elixir
 defmodule HelloWeb.Router do